ovh/docs/pages/platform/kubernetes-k8s/backing-up-cluster-with-velero/guide.en-us.md

 ---
 title: Backing-up an OVHcloud Managed Kubernetes cluster using Velero
-excerpt: Find out how to backing-up an OVHcloud Managed Kubernetes cluster using Velero, included Persistent Volumes
+excerpt: Find out how to back-up an OVHcloud Managed Kubernetes cluster using Velero, including Persistent Volumes
 slug: backing-up-cluster-with-velero
 section: Storage
 order: 2